awsdocs/amazon-athena-user-guide/doc_source/lf-athena-limitations.md

 ## Working with Lake Formation permissions to views<a name="lf-athena-limitations-permissions-to-views"></a>

 For data registered with Lake Formation, an Athena user can create a `VIEW` only if they have Lake Formation permissions to the tables, columns, and source Amazon S3 data locations on which the `VIEW` is based\.
 After a `VIEW` is created in Athena, Lake Formation permissions can be applied to the `VIEW`\.
 Column\-level permissions are not available for a `VIEW`\.
 Users who have Lake Formation permissions to a `VIEW` but do not have permissions to the table and columns on which the view was based are not able to use the `VIEW` to query data\.
 However, users with this mix of permissions are able to use statements like `DESCRIBE VIEW`, `SHOW CREATE VIEW`, and `SHOW COLUMNS` to see `VIEW` metadata\.
 For this reason, be sure to align Lake Formation permissions for each `VIEW` with underlying table permissions\.
 Cell filters defined on a table do not apply to a `VIEW` for that table\.
 For more information about setting up permissions for shared views across accounts, see [Cross\-account Data Catalog access](#lf-athena-limitations-cross-account)\.

+## Lake Formation data filters cannot be used with partition projection<a name="lf-athena-limitations-data-filters"></a>

+Lake Formation [data filters](https://docs.aws.amazon.com/lake-formation/latest/dg/data-filters-about.html) cannot be used with partition projection in Athena\.
+If you enable data filters on a database or table in Lake Formation, partition projection stops working\.

 ## Athena query results location in Amazon S3 not registered with Lake Formation<a name="lf-athena-limitations-query-results-location"></a>